sumhungyee/fastmatmul/README.md

 A project I made while learning cpp.
 This is a python library for "fast" and efficient matrix multiplication (at least compared to base python)

 ## How is it faster?
-1. I use pybind11 and C++ for greater efficiency compared to tortoise-like base python and trivial operations.
+1. I use pybind11 and C++ for greater efficiency compared to 🐢-like base python and trivial operations.
 2. Optimised algorithms like Strassen's for matrix multiplication instead of $O(n^3)$ multiplication, leading to better $O(n^{log_{2}7})$ time complexity.
 3. (Some) CPU parallelisation
 4. Optimised padding for strassen's.
 Instead of padding to the smallest power of 2, find a positive integer $k$ with $k$ smaller or equal to the threshold, such that for some $m \in \mathbb{N}$, we have $n \leq k2^m$, with $n$ being the maximum of the rows and columns of both matrices engaged in multiplication.